andrewleachtx/andrewleachtx.github.io/README.md

    1. **Inline**: `\( ... \)`
    2. **Standalone/Display**: `$$ ... $$`

-3. ChatGPT and [Perplexity](https://www.perplexity.ai/) provided information and resources for stuff like the typewriter effect and other JavaScript language quirks or "features" that I had to learn.
+3. ChatGPT and [Perplexity](https://www.perplexity.ai/) provided information and resources for stuff like the typewriter effect and other bothersome JS stuff (I am not a frontend web developer).